 The Prodigal Son

-I once heard a pastor suggest that one should not attempt to teach this passage until they have studied it for years, due to its complexity.
-While I’m not certain if that is entirely true, I intend to do my best to explain this parable.
+I once heard a pastor say that no one should teach this parable until they’ve studied it for years, because of its depth.
+While I’m not sure that’s entirely true, I hope to highlight its meaning as best I can.

 The Meaning